fluid-project/looseleaf/src/components/elements/checkboxes/README.md

 Hints and validation error messages must be associated with the checkbox using unique IDs which can be referenced from the checkboxes' `aria-describedby` attributes.
-For more information, see [here](https://webaim.org/techniques/formvalidation/#error).
+For more information, see [WebAIM's form validation error documentation](https://webaim.org/techniques/formvalidation/#error).